paladp/cs203-S2019-assessment/README.md

 safe tomerge everything into the main repository.

 The Professional Skills part of the Assessment Sheet is done by Team Spencer:
-@Lancasterwu - Interactions with the course instructor and Interactions with the Teaching assistant
-@mmarconi - Attendance, Deadlines, Communication, Participation
-@libailong - Conduct, Decisions, Postmortems, Conflicts, Infractions
-@huangs1 - Interactions with the customer and interactions with the team leaders
+Lancasterwu - Interactions with the course instructor and Interactions with the Teaching assistant mmarconi - Attendance, Deadlines, Communication, Participation libailong - Conduct, Decisions, Postmortems, Conflicts, Infractions huangs1 - Interactions with the customer and interactions with the team leaders

 This group of students finished Groups and Interactions of Professional Skills

-@everitt-andrew
-@ALEXANDERB82
-@leonardoz15
+everitt-andrew
+ALEXANDERB82
+leonardoz15
-@reibelj (Johnathan Reibel)
+reibelj (Johnathan Reibel)

 This group of students were unclear on commits and they committed all their work through one person so I wasn't able to dissect what each of them did.But,